Nance-Lab/fiberf/README.rst

 4. Integration with our package ifthresholds a component of our package ifmodels (https://github.com/Nance-Lab/ifmodels) that allows for better thresholding of cells in tissue
 5. Integration with IRkernel in Jupyter Notebook for ability to use R in Jupyter Notebook for collaborators without Python background or with R preference

+Next Steps:
+1. Move from a singular Jupyter notebook to a package based system
+2. Test Driven-Design
+3. Beginning FIBERp for immunofluorescent images from piglets
+4. Beginning FIBER a non-experiment specific cell morphology pipeline user friendly for

 Note
 ====